kubernetes/community/community/elections/2017/README.md

 Approvers and reviewers in any Kubernetes owned repositories Anyone with write access to a Kubernetes owned repository Active members of our community
-If you believe you are a Member in Standing, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSeoeNSl9ufZ_jpp7OHgvtWm-GRFV6WUwTIqZ9W25eMd3xyyvg/viewform) <strong><em>before</strong></em> September 13, 2017.
+If you believe you are a Member of Standing, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSeoeNSl9ufZ_jpp7OHgvtWm-GRFV6WUwTIqZ9W25eMd3xyyvg/viewform) <strong><em>before</strong></em> September 13, 2017.

 ## DECISION
 The newly elected body will be announced in the weekly Kubernetes Community Meeting on October 5, 2017 at 10:00am US Pacific Time.
 [Please join us](https://groups.google.com/forum/#!forum/kubernetes-community-video-chat).